anishasr/songwriting_helper/README.md

 Songwriting tool to helpw with chord progression ideas & creating more intricate/unique chord progressions.

-chord_progressions - show chord common chord progressions in any key
+chord_progressions - show common chord progressions in any key

+chord_progressions - show chords in parallel minor key or relative minor key for any major key

 <!-- verse_to_chorus - suggest options for chorus chords & chord progressions